Our Foundation Stage

 We provide breakfast bagels and milk for all children.
 Fruit is also available at snack time.

 Reception children can order a school meal or bring a packed lunch.
-Don't worry if your child has allergies or intolerances; just let us know and we can organise foods to meet their dietary needs.
+Don’t worry if your child has food allergies or intolerances; just let us know and we can provide foods to meet their dietary needs.

 The prime areas are:

 The prime areas are strengthened and applied through 4 specific areas: